-The District's basic financial statements include both government-wide financial statement (i.e. reporting the District's financial position and activities as a whole) and fund financial statements (reporting the District's major funds).
+The District's basic financial statements include both government-wide (reporting the District as a whole) and fund financial statements (reporting the District's major funds).
 Both the government-wide and fund financial statements categorize primary activities as governmental activities.
-None of the District activities have been classified as business activities.
+None of the District activities has been classified as business activities.
 The governmental activities include general administration, parks and recreation, grounds maintenance and debt service.

-In the government-wide Statement of Net Assets governmental activities are reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
-The District's net position is reported in three parts - invested in capital assets, net of related debt, restricted net position (if applicable); and unrestricted net position.
-The District policy is to first utilize restricted resources, if any, to finance qualifying activities.
+In the government-wide Statement of Net Position, governmental activities are reported on a full accrual, economic resource basis, which recognizes all long-term assets and receivables as well as long-term debt and obligations.
+The District's net assets are reported in three parts - invested in capital assets, net of related debt; restricted net position (if applicable); and unrestricted net position.
+The District policy first utilizes restricted resources, if any, to finance qualifying activities.

 The government-wide Statement of Activities reports both the gross and net cost of each of the District's functions.
 The functions are also supported by general government revenues (property assessments, charges and miscellaneous).
-The Statement of Activities reduces gross expenses

-(including depreciation) by related program revenues, operating and capital grants.
+The Statement of Activities reduces gross expenses (including depreciation) by related program revenues, operating and capital grants.
 Program revenues must be directly associated with the function (recreational facility rentals).
 The District does not allocate indirect costs.